josehoras/Traffic-Sign-Classifier/writeup.md

 My first implementation just changed the input dimention to 3 channels and output logits to 43 labels.
 It did not manage to train at all, although it still worked properly on MNIST.
 After debbuging I realized that my model would only begin to train after changing the weights declaration from `tf.Varible(...)` to `tf.get_variable(...)`.
 I suspect the difference lies in the particular initialization of weights with both variables declaration, being one not fitting for the German Sign Dataset, maybe due to colored images.

 Afterward the following additions to the model were applied consecutively.
-Each of them helped to push the final accuracy basic percentage points upwards:
+Each of them helped to push the final accuracy several basic percentage points upwards:

 * Parameter increase on convolution layers (conv1: 6 to 32, conv2: 16 to 64)
 * Parameter increase on fully connected layers (fc1: 400 to 1024, fc2: 84 to 344)
 * Dropout
 * Batch normalization

-The bigger parameter numberss for convolutions and fully connected layers lead quickly to overfitting.
+The bigger parameter numbers for convolutions and fully connected layers lead quickly to overfitting.
 The training accuracy shot up to 100% while the validation lagged below 90%.
-The dropout layer significantly reduced the overfitting problem, and was actually relevant with high number of parameters.
+The dropout layer significantly reduced the overfitting problem, and was actually only relevant with high number of parameters.

 My final model results were: